 Setup and settings

-VPN Unlimited’s easy to install apps are available for Windows, Android, iOS, MacOS, Linux, and Windows Phone.
+VPN Unlimited’s easy to install apps are available for Windows, Android, iOS, macOS, Linux, and Windows Phone.
 You can also find useful guides to manually install the VPN on Wi-Fi routers and streaming devices like Apple TV, Roku TV, Amazon Fire TV, Chromecast, and Android TV.

-VPN Unlimited definitely goes beyond the standard as far supported platforms and devices are concerned.
+VPN Unlimited definitely goes beyond the standard as far as supported platforms and devices are concerned.
 We will be taking a closer look at the Windows and Android apps in this review.

 Clicking on the server button will bring up the full list that is sorted alphabetically.
 Unfortunately, there are no other sorting criteria.
 Additional tabs help in that regard.
 “Recommended” lists servers that are close to you and with lower loads.
 The “Favorites” tab will list any you’ve chosen once you figure out which servers work the best for you.
-Simply click on the server you want to connect to.
+Click on the server you want to connect to.

 Finally, there is a “Streaming” tab showing all the servers with access to streaming services like Netflix or Hulu.
 There have been a few reports about unblocked streaming not working particularly well with VPN Unlimited.
 I didn’t run into any issues during my testing, however.
 If you run into problems, simply disconnecting and reconnecting to the same location may help.

 VPN Unlimited has over 500 servers in more than 80 locations and 50 countries around the world.
 Legal torrenting is allowed, and you can do so by connecting to one of just 5 of the seventy locations.
 While many VPN companies sell their product based on their torrent-friendly nature, this is obviously not a priority or even recommended VPN Unlimited usage.